-A springtime walk along the woodland trails at The Brandwein Nature Learning Preserve will reward the observer with the welcome sight of spring ephemerals.
+A springtime walk along the woodland trails at the Brandwein Nature Learning Preserve will reward the observer with the welcome sight of spring ephemerals.
 These early and often inconspicuous wildflowers decorate the forest floor while sunshine can still penetrate the tree canopy above them.
-Soon the trees’ leaves will emerge casting the forest floor in shade and these wildflowers will have completed their annual appearance between the snowmelt and leaf-out.
+Soon the tree leaves will emerge casting the forest floor in shade and these wildflowers will have completed their annual appearance between the snow-melt and leaf-out.
 The wildflowers featured in this video include Bloodroot, Yellow Trout Lily, Rue Anemone, Red Trillium, Common Blue Violet, Downy Yellow Violet, Long-spurred Violet, and Wood Anemone.
 (Photos and narration by Sara Mayes)

 An Old Friend